| |

 • Be resolute

-• Look in the mirror – appearance-clothing-personal
+• Look in the mirror – appearance-clothing-personal hygiene

 • Careful of your words and language